 This study therefore looks focused on high strain testing of PEEK (TC1200/IM7) and 977-6 (977-6/T800) resins systems with carbon fibres in static and dynamic loadings cases to established the differences in their strain energy storage responses.
-Those differences have then been analyses to appoint their means in terms of design and manufacturing for possible structure output.
-Because of the industry targets of producing quasi-infinite lifetime structures, this study have chosen to test carbon fibres composite because of the low strain up to failure of the carbon fibre.
-The current study is focused on strain energy based theory equation applied to composite laminas therefore UD laminates had been manufactured.
+Those differences have then been analysed to appoint their means in terms of design and manufacturing for best possible structural performance.
+Because of the industry targets of producing quasi-infinite lifetime structures, this study have chosen to test carbon fibre composites because of the low strain at the failure point of the carbon fibre.
+The current study is focused on strain energy based constitutive equations applied to composite laminas therefore unidirectional (UD) laminates were manufactured.

-This paper is divided into 3 sections:
+This paper is divided into three main sections:

 The samples manufacturing procedures